Promax1113/homework-checker/README.md

 #### Email

 Currently, it is disabled.
-You also need a SendGrid account with a verified email, and it's a hassle.
-SendGrid does not permit the API key to go public.
+You also need a SendGrid account with a verified email, and it's a hassle. ~~SendGrid does not permit the API key to go public.
 They just delete it, and I can't do anything about it.
-I want to keep my code open source, so I can't keep this mode available.
+I want to keep my code open source, so I can't keep this mode available.~~ **I am currently trying to implement a simple configuration so the user can set its own SendGrid API key.**

 #### Console-based